UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 ```

 Now that we know how we can assess how well our model predicts a numerical
-value, let's use Python to perform cross-validation and to choose the optimal $K$.
+value, let's use Python to perform cross-validation and to choose the optimal
-First, we will create a recipe for preprocessing our data.
+$K$.
+First, we will create a transformer for preprocessing our data.
-Note that we include standardization
-in our preprocessing to build good habits, but since we only have one
-predictor, it is technically not necessary; there is no risk of comparing two predictors
-of different scales.
-Next we create a model pipeline for K-nearest neighbors regression.
 Note
+that we include standardization in our preprocessing to build good habits, but
+since we only have one predictor, it is technically not necessary; there is no
+risk of comparing two predictors of different scales.
+Next we create a model
-that we use `KNeighborsRegressor`
+pipeline for K-nearest neighbors regression.
+Note that we use the
-now in the model specification to denote a regression problem, as opposed to the classification
+`KNeighborsRegressor` model object now to denote a regression problem, as
-problems from the previous chapters.
-The use of `KNeighborsRegressor` essentially
+opposed to the classification problems from the previous chapters.
+The use of
- tells `scikit-learn` that we need to use different metrics (instead of accuracy)
+`KNeighborsRegressor` essentially tells `scikit-learn` that we need to use
-for tuning and evaluation.
+different metrics (instead of accuracy) for tuning and evaluation.
+Next we
-Next we specify a dictionary of parameter grid containing the numbers of neighbors ranging from 1 to 200.
+specify a parameter grid containing the numbers of neighbors
-Then we create a 5-fold `GridSearchCV` object, and pass in the pipeline and parameter grid.
-We also
+ranging from 1 to 200.
+Then we create a 5-fold `GridSearchCV` object, and
+pass in the pipeline and parameter grid.

+There is one additional slight complication: the models in `scikit-learn`
+always try to *maximize* a score when you use the `fit` method.
+When training
+a classification model as in the {ref}`classification1` and {ref}`classification2` chapters,
+this made sense: higher accuracy is better.
+But the RMSE in regression
+is the *opposite* of a score---higher is worse, and lower is better!
+So `scikit-learn` is clever, and works with the *negative* RMSE instead.
+But that means that we need to explicitly ask `scikit-learn` to output the
+usual RMSE instead of the negative RMSE that it uses internally.
+We do this by setting the `scoring` argument to `"neg_root_mean_squared_error"`.

+So we need to tell `scikit-learn` that we are interested in beb We also need to specify that we want
+that
-need to specify that `scoring="neg_root_mean_squared_error"` to get *negative* RMSPE from `scikit-learn`.
+`scoring="neg_root_mean_squared_error"` to get *negative* RMSPE from
-The reason that `scikit-learn` negates the regular RMSPE is that the function always tries to maximize
+`scikit-learn`.
+The reason that `scikit-learn` negates the regular RMSPE is
-the scores, while RMSPE should be minimized.
-Hence, in order to see the actual RMSPE, we need to negate
+that the function always tries to maximize the scores, while RMSPE should be
+minimized.
+Hence, in order to see the actual RMSPE, we need to negate back the
-back the `mean_test_score`.
+`mean_test_score`.

 +++